Video Gaming Terminal Laws And Regulations In Illinois

 • Truck stops

-Prospective operators must obtain and maintain licensure with the Illinois Gaming Board (IGB).
-The IGB also restricts which providers of the games operators can work with, currently recognizing only five such companies.
+Operators must obtain and maintain a license from the Illinois Gaming Board (IGB) in order to conduct operations.
+The IGB restricts the number of game providers that operators can partner with, currently recognizing only five companies for collaboration.

-The IGB maintains a list of current establishments licensed to offer VGTs.
+The IGB maintains a current roster of licensed establishments authorized to offer VGTs.

 VGT revenue in the Prairie State

-As of July 2020, the state levies a 34% tax on aggregate revenue for VGTs.
-That’s what’s leftover after the operators payout players’ winnings, which the state also mandates must be at least 80% of handle.
+Starting in July 2020, the state will levy a 34% tax on the total revenue generated by VGTs, which is the amount left after operators have paid out players’ winnings.
+Additionally, the state mandates that these winnings must be at least 80% of the handle.

 How COVID-19 is affecting VGT gaming in IL

-In March 2020, Pritzker ordered all VGT areas to close to the public to help stem the spread of COVID-19.
-They remained closed through early July when Pritzker allowed them to reopen with restrictions.
+In March 2020, Pritzker ordered the closure of all VGT areas to the public in an effort to reduce the spread of COVID-19.
+These areas remained closed until early July, when Pritzker allowed them to reopen with specific limitations in place.

-Restrictions remain for those facilities statewide.
-They include adding additional space between machines to allow for social distancing and a capacity limits of 50 people or 50% of fire code, whichever is lesser.
+Restrictions are still in place at facilities statewide, such as increased spacing between machines for social distancing and limiting capacity to either 50 people or 50% of the fire code capacity, whichever is smaller.

-Illinoisans can find information on these levels in their areas on the IDPH website.
-COVID-19 isn’t the only thing that 2020 has introduced to the VGT industry in IL, however.
+Illinois residents can find information about these levels in their local areas on the IDPH website.
+But, the VGT industry in Illinois has seen other new developments in 2020, not just COVID-19.

 How has video gaming impacted Illinois businesses?

-That company has a vested interest in those numbers, however.
-It’s one of the five companies the IGB licenses to provide games and machines for VGT operators.
+Yet, the company has a significant stake in those figures as it is one of the five firms authorized by the IGB to provide games and machines to VGT operators.

 Do VGTs cannibalize Illinois casinos?